lorerunner/data-science-blog/README.md

 For this project, I was interestested in using Stack Overflow data from 2019 to better understand:

 1. Which programming language is the most desire in the next year?
-2. How does different programming language related to work hours per week and job satisfaction?
+2. What biases did the respondents have in proposing different programming languages?
-3. What biases did the respondents have in proposing different programming languages?
+3. How does different programming language related to work hours per week?

 ## File Descriptions <a name="files"></a>